Tucker drives in 4 runs to lead Astros over Angels 9-6 - WHIZ News

 ANAHEIM, Calif.
-(AP) — Kyle Tucker had three hits and a career-high four RBIs, and the Houston Astros started a 10-game road trip with a 9-6 victory over the Los Angeles Angels on Friday night.
+(AP) — Houston manager Dusty Baker will take any wins he can get, even if they provide some anxiety.

+The Astros had a season-high 13 hits in their 9-6 victory over the Los Angeles Angels on Friday night, but it was far from a picturesque opening to their 10-game road trip.
+Six Houston pitchers issued 12 walks, but the defense turned three double plays and were able to respond to Angels’ rallies with response runs.

-The Astros got a season-high 12 hits during the 4-hour, 21-minute game, which is the longest nine-inning contest in Angels Stadium history.
+“Right now we are scuffling for victories.
+That was a tough one all the way down to the end.
+I’m just glad we were able to come out on top,” said Baker of the 4-hour, 21-minute game, which is the longest nine-inning contest in Astros and Angels Stadium history.

 Lance McCullers Jr., who missed last season after having Tommy John surgery on his right elbow, made his first road start in nearly two years.
 The right-hander struggled a bit with command in his four innings and wasn’t able to retire the side once.
 He allowed four runs and six hits with four walks and four strikeouts.